Travinkel/belsign-photo-doc/.junie/guidelines.md

 BelSign is a quality control system developed for Belman A/S, a Danish company specializing in the design and manufacture of expansion joints and flexible pipe solutions.
-This module specifically handles photo documentation tied to orders, with user role control, report generation, and email dispatch capabilities.
+This module specifically handles photo documentation tied to orderAggregates, with user role control, reportAggregate generation, and email dispatch capabilities.

 ## Company Background